PulsedLight3D/PulsedLight3dScanner/README.md

 # 3d Scanner: Point-Cloud Tool by PulsedLight Inc.

-## Introduction

 // PUT VIDEO HERE!

-***PixelScanner*** is a point-cloud creation tool created  by Austin Meyers (AK5A) with the support of [PulsedLight, Inc.](pulsedlight3d.com) for the research and experimentation in point-based robotic/computer visualizations.
-Using a distance sensor, 2 servos, 2 arduinos (the second one simply provides power) a laptop and a Google Chrome Stand-alone app - point cloud data is captured and export as CSV, PNG and OBJ.
+***3d Scanner*** is a point-cloud creation tool created by [PulsedLight, Inc.](pulsedlight3d.com) for the research and experimentation in point-based robotic/computer visualizations.
+Using a distance sensor, 2 servos, 2 Arduinos (the second one simply provides power) a laptop and a Google Chrome Stand-alone app - point cloud data is captured and export as CSV, PNG and OBJ.

 ## TOC
 - [Background](#background)